-When your time is up, post your practice in the comments section.
-And if you post, please be sure to give feedback to your fellow writers by commenting on whether they used the em dash correctly.
+When your time is up, post your practice in the Pro Practice Workshop.
+Then, be sure to give feedback to your fellow writers by commenting on whether they used the em dash correctly.

 Liz Bureman has a more-than-healthy interest in proper grammatical structure, accurate spelling, and the underappreciated semicolon.
 When she's not diagramming sentences and reading blogs about how terribly written the Twilight series is, she edits for the Write Practice, causes trouble in Denver, and plays guitar very slowly and poorly.
 You can follow her on Twitter (@epbure), where she tweets more about music of the mid-90s than writing.